 Our certificate of incorporation, as currently amended, authorizes the issuance of up to 60,000,000 shares of common stock, par value \$0.0001 per share, and 36,000,000 shares of preferred stock, par value \$0.0001 per share.
 The preferred stock has been designated as follows: 20,000,000 shares have been designated as Series A preferred stock, 5,714,286 shares have been designated as Series A-2 preferred stock and 10,000,000 shares have been designated as Series B preferred stock.
-As of the date of this prospectus, we had 2,566,530 shares of common stock issued and outstanding, 2,932,431 shares of Series A preferred stock issued and outstanding, 788,827 shares of Series A-2 preferred stock issued and outstanding, and 918,983 shares of Series B preferred stock issued and outstanding.
+As of the date of this prospectus, we had 2,566,530 shares of common stock issued and outstanding, 2,932,431 shares of Series A preferred stock issued and outstanding, 788,827 shares of Series A-2 preferred stock issued and outstanding.

-Immediately following the closing of this offering, we will file an amended and restated certificate of incorporation that authorizes 90,000,000 shares of common stock and 6,000,000 shares of preferred stock.
+As of the closing of this offering, we will have filed an amended and restated certificate of incorporation that authorizes 90,000,000 shares of common stock and 6,000,000 shares of preferred stock.
 No shares of preferred stock will be designated.
 Accordingly, our Board of Directors is empowered, without stockholder approval, to issue preferred stock with dividend, liquidation, redemption, voting or other rights which could adversely affect the voting power or other rights of the holders of common stock.
 We may issue some or all of the preferred stock to effect a business transaction.
 In addition, the preferred stock could be utilized as a method of discouraging, delaying or preventing a change in control of us.